grapestone5321/Coursera-Internet-History-Technology-and-Security/README.md

 -------
 -------

+## Internet History, Security, and Technology (IHTS)
+Hello and welcome to my site where we take a look at how the Internet came to be and how it works.

 ### Chuck Severance

 https://www.pg4e.com

-### 1: Single Table SQL
+### 1: History: Dawn of Electronic Computing

-Single Table SQL
+We look at how computing, networks, and information evolved in the 1940's and 1950's.

-### 2: Data Relationships
+### 2: History: Research and Design of Packet Networks

-Multi-Table SQL and Relationships.

-### 3: SQL Techniques

-Intermediate PostgreSQL techniques.

-#### 4: Text in PostgreSQL

-Handling text in PostgreSQL (but not Natural Language).
+NSFNet

+### 3: History: The Web Makes it Easy to Use

+Web.

+### 4: History: Commercialization and Growth

+Internet growth in the later 1990's.

-### 5: Natural Language
+### 5: Technology: Internets and Packets

-Handling Natural Language fields and indexes in PostgreSQL.
+The low-level basics of the how data moves across the Internet.

-### 6: Python and PostgreSQL
+### 6: Technology: Transport Control Protocol (TCP)

-Using PostgreSQL with Python.
-Using PostgreSQL to retrieve and store API
+How data is moved reliably across an unreliable underlying network.

-### 7: JSON and PostgreSQL
+### 7: Technology: Application Protocols

-Handling JSON in PostgreSQL.
+Once we can move data reliably, what different kinds of data do we move.

-### 8: Database Architectures
+### 8: Security: Encrypting and Signing

-Database architectures, production deplopyment, scalability, and NoSQL.
+How we sign and verify data digitally.

-### 9: Elastic Search
+### 9: Security: Web Security

-Using ElasticSearch to explore NoSQL.
+Web Security.

+### 10: Final Exam and Graduation

+Final exam and graduation.